Goodwill® Industries of Southern Arizona is recognized as a 501 (c)(3) non-profit organization by the Internal Revenue Service. Tax ID: 86-0223401

 Please take the time to look through our Program & Services pages or call the phone number provided to speak with someone in the program to learn more about the people we help and the opportunities people receive.

-If you’d like to give a tax-deductible monetary donations, please click here.
+If you’d like to give a tax-deductible monetary donation, please click here.

 We are only accepting online applications and all of our available job positions are available at www.GoodwillSouthernAZ.org/current-openings.
 Please click on the job that you are interested in and an online application will open on your window.
 Please be sure to provide an active email address as all correspondence regarding your application will be sent via email.